Frontierland at Magic Kingdom

-Here you can explore Injun Joe's cave, wooded trails, an abandoned mine, Fort Sam Clemen and cross swinging suspension and floating barrel bridges.
+Here you can explore Injun Joe’s Cave, wooded trails, an abandoned mine, Harper’s Mill, Fort Langhorn, Potter’s Mill, Tom Sawyer Scavage Fort and cross swinging suspension and floating barrel bridges.
 This is a great escape for families with small kids who want to explore.

 Country Bear Jamboree